 There is a limitation for sealing criminal record under CPL §160.59, more specifically, you are eligible for sealing of up to two eligible offenses convictions, including not more than one eligible felony.
 If the defendant is convicted of more than one eligible offense as part of the same transaction, he is still eligible to seal those related convictions.

-Experienced criminal defense attorney can assist you in sealing of criminal record by carefully analyzing your situation and preparing a package of required documents.
-Those documents include, Certificate of Disposition, Application for sealing, sworn statement from the defendant regarding sealing criminal record, and sworn statement by the defendant as to why the court should grant the sealing.
+An experienced criminal defense attorney can assist you in sealing of criminal record by carefully analyzing your situation and preparing a package of required documents.
+Those documents include Certificate of Disposition, Application for sealing, sworn statement from the defendant regarding sealing criminal record, and sworn statement by the defendant as to why the court should grant the sealing.
 Any other documents in support of the application should be also sent as part of this package.
-It is important to understand that sealing criminal record is not an entitlement but is discretional with the court.
+It is important to understand that sealing a criminal record is not an entitlement but is discretional with the court.

 It should be noted that convictions that are sealed are still considered for the purposes of enhancing penalties or as an element of the new offense if one is required.

 Because this new law contains numerous nuances, we suggest contacting an experienced criminal attorney in order to accomplish sealing of criminal record.
 Sharifov and Associates, PLLC handle matters involving sealing of criminal record in New York.